Cumulocity-IoT/cumulocity-microservice-templates/agent/README.md

 ## Summary
 Usually it is good practice to have a representation of the microservice in your device management.
-This managed object is actually an agent representation and can server for different use cases:
+This managed object is actually an agent representation and can serve different use cases:

 ## Use case